School chef Nicole Pisani, formerly of Nopi, answers food questions asked by parents and offers a family-friendly recipe to try out

 The children in our nursery at school have mostly been given the same foods as the older children but prepared in such a way that they’re easier to eat—we take any meat off the bone for them and cut everything into smaller pieces.
 The earlier they try foods that are not hidden in breadcrumbs, the less scared they are about food in general.

 Colours and shapes

 The little ones have always really loved going in the garden to see the lettuces grow and doing any kind of activity where they feel they have been involved.
 In the past, I have seen schoolchildren exploring Borough Market with their teachers and they are so excited to see all the different colours and shapes of the vegetables, the fish and the smells of the freshly baked breads.

 Food can create wonderful memories of childhood: wandering around markets, visiting pick-your-own or city farms, sharing Sunday lunches, seeing apples on the trees, going blackberry picking in late summer.

 I grew up in Malta and don’t remember seeing fish any other way but whole, even if an adult carefully pulled the flesh off the bone for me.
 It sounds a bit rose-tinted, but I still cook the fennel potatoes that are in my earliest memories, and which everyone always loves, young and old.

 Play a game

-We might add just a little horseradish or wasabi to macaroni cheese (they seem to love this) or try different mild spaces with the roasted vegetables, such as paprika or cinnamon.
+We might add just a little horseradish or wasabi to macaroni cheese (they seem to love this) or try different mild spices with the roasted vegetables, such as paprika or cinnamon.

-Fresh fish hasn’t been easy to introduce at school, but we have had success with calamari rings for the older children.
-Fish cakes are also popular—they are perfect for a family meal as you can make mini ones for the children and then add salt before making bigger ‘grown up’ ones.
+Fresh fish wasn’t been easy to introduce at school, but we have had success with calamari rings for the older children.
+Fish cakes have also been popular—they are perfect for a family meal as you can make mini ones for the children and then add salt before making bigger ‘grown up’ ones.